Mason, it's so beautiful out here, I texted a message

 And again, moments later, there came another.

-Slipping my fingers into her blood soaked hair; I pressed my face to her neck, crying softly.
+Slipping my fingers into her blood soaked hair; I pressed my face

-“Ava, Ava, I love you too.
+"Ava, Ava, I love you too.
 Please, please stay with me.
 Don't

 I heard a noise in the distance, a steady thrumming that beat on

 "Ava, you're my best friend.
 I'm here for you… you're safe."

 My lips trembled as I withdrew my hands, dripping in her blood.